Why should I get involved?

 We will take it from there and get your details entered and ready for voting!

-Free AGM Memberships: Go live on the 13th May at 10am and expire on the 7th June at 5pm
+Free AGM Memberships: Go live on the 18th April at 6pm and expire on the 16th of May at 5pm

-Results: Will be sent to all succesful students by 11th June 5pm
+Results: Will be sent to all succesful students by Week commencing May the 16th

 Are there any rules and regulations?

 - So, whilst you are able to run for as many roles as you’d like in a Student Group, you can only hold one position per Student Group.
 However you can have a max of 2 across dfierent student groups .